Hi there, I'm Erin.

 Arts Educator, and Freelance Writer

-If you’d like to know more about my formal training and professional background, you can read my professional biography here.
+Information about my formal training and professional background, live here.

 And if you’re wondering whether this work fits where you are right now, we can talk.